syrio/constant-stream/README.md

-# constant-stream - using SocketStream as a solution to the traveling IRC-man problem
+# constant-stream - SocketStream as a solution to the traveling IRC-man problem

 ## Introduction